About Trusted Canine Companions

 Bonnie

-Bonnie is 2-year-old black Labrador.
-She is a fully qualified therapy dog and works 3 hours per week in a local school.
+Bonnie is 3-year-old black Labrador.
+She is a fully qualified therapy dog and works 4 hours per week in two different schools.
 She knows many different behaviours to help support children with their mental health needs.
 These include deep pressure therapy, interrupting repetitive anxiety behaviours and chin rest.

 Bonnie is an extremely calm Labrador who will happily sit on a mat while being stroked and groomed.